Nesvilab/MSFragger/tutorial_fragpipe.md

 ## Specify a protein sequence database:
 In the 'Sequence DB' tab,
 1. 'Browse' for the FASTA sequence database file that you want to use in the search, or select 'Download' to fetch one from Uniprot.
+The FASTA file must contain decoy sequences.
+For help adding decoys and database formatting, see [this page](https://github.com/Nesvilab/philosopher/wiki/Database).
 2. Make sure the decoy prefix tag in the sequence database file is correct (necessary for target/decoy validation of identifications).
 If you select 'Try Auto-Detect', 50% of the entries should contain the decoy tag.

 ![](https://raw.githubusercontent.com/Nesvilab/MSFragger/master/images/3.jpg)